Model

 Model training

-Choosing the model, designing the right deep learning architecture or best Machine Learning practices (preprocessing, cross-validation, dealing with class imbalance, parameter tuning…) is out of the MLOps scope per se, so we will not dive into that here and refer to further references for details.
-From a MLOps perspective, what actually matters is to be able to replicate the training in a fully reproducible way, at any time, on a any machine that has sufficient computational power (e.g. GPU).
+Choosing the model, designing an appropriate Deep Learning architecture or applying best Machine Learning practices (preprocessing, cross-validation, dealing with class imbalance, parameter tuning…) falls outside the MLOps scope per se.
+Therefore, we will not cover these aspects here and instead refer to further references for details.
+From an MLOps perspective, what actually matters is being able to replicate the training in a fully reproducible way, at any time, on a any machine that has sufficient computational power (e.g. GPU).

 Once again, the idea is that if you lose everything - machine, storage…, you should be able to re-achieve your results without any additionnal effort.